 - When?
 Sukkot begins on the fifteenth of the month of Tishrei, five days after Yom Kippur.

 - Why?
 Sukkot has three names, each of which corresponds to a different reason for celebration, historical, agricultural, and theological.
-These three names of Sukkot are Sukkot – סוכות – Feast of Tabernacles or Festival of Booths; Chag Ha-Asif – חג האסיף – Festival of The Gathering; and Zman Simchateinu – זמן שמחתינו – Time for Celebration.
+These three names are: Sukkot – סוכות – Feast of Tabernacles or Festival of Booths; Chag Ha-Asif – חג האסיף – Festival of The Gathering; and Zman Simchateinu – זמן שמחתינו – Time for Celebration.
 Historically, Sukkot commemorates the forty years in which the Israelites wandered around the desert.
 They had left slavery in Egypt, but had not yet entered the Land of Israel, and therefore did not have a permanent dwelling place.
-To commemorate this time we build temporary huts, similar to the ones our ancestors lived in during their wanderings.
+In memory of this time, we build temporary huts, similar to the ones our ancestors lived in during their wanderings.
 Sukkot was celebrated immediately after the gathering of the harvest.
 It was a festival to thank God for the bounty of nature.
 During the High Holidays, our slates are wiped clean by God.
 Immediately following this period, we are commanded to be joyous in celebration of this dependence on God.
 We move into flimsy sukkot, which teaches us that nothing in life is permanent, so the key is living life properly.

 - How?
 Some of the traditions of Sukkot include: